tarifi79/React/task-manager/README.md

 ## Usage

-- To add a task, type in the input field and press Enter or click the "Add Task" button.
+- Adding a Task: Type your task in the input field and click "Add Task" or press Enter.
+- Editing a Task:Click the "Edit" button next to a task, enter the new task text in the prompt, and click OK.
-- Click on a task to toggle its completion status.
+- Deleting a Task: Click the "Delete" button next to a task to remove it.
-- Use the "Delete" button next to a task to remove it.
+- Completing a Task: Click the checkbox next to a task to mark it as complete or incomplete.
-- The "Clear Completed" button at the bottom removes all completed tasks.

 ## Project Structure

-- `src/App.jsx`: Main component containing the application logic and structure.
-- `src/App.css`: Styles for the application.
-- `src/main.jsx`: Entry point of the application.
+    ```plaintext
+    task-manager/

+│
+├── public/
+│ └── vite.svg
+│
+├── src/
+│ ├── components/
+│ │ ├── TaskManager.jsx
+│ │ ├── TaskForm.jsx
+│ │ └── TaskList.jsx
+│ │
+│ ├── hooks/
+│ │ └── useTaskManager.js
+│ │
+│ ├── reducers/
+│ │ └── taskReducer.js
+│ │
+│ ├── styles/
+│ │ └── TaskManager.css
+│ │
+│ ├── App.jsx
+│ └── main.jsx
+│
+├── index.html
+├── package.json
+├── README.md
+└── vite.config.js

+    ```

 ## Contributing